zwaldowski/waldowski.me/src/posts/2023/not-a-blog-philosophy.md

 In practice, ticking all those boxes is an exercise in frustration.

 - The popular website-in-a-box-tools are largely expressive enough, but their pricing economies suck.
 I am lucky enough to afford it, but throwing that money in the toilet month after month creates an unhealthy association between guilt and writing/sharing/self-promotion.
-- I'm aware and excited of the growing tooling on the fediverse, I simply don't want to be a sysadmin.
+- I'm aware and excited of the growing tooling on the Fediverse, I simply don't want to be a sysadmin.
 If I can sign in to a thing and update Debian packages, I _will_ do it compulsively.
-- Micro.blog did such a good job of abstraction, but that community showed its ass being really petty and insular.
-Like deciding to take middling native apps and make them worse hybrid apps as a way to "get back" at app stores.
-I don't actually care that much about the perceived evil of walled gardens, and it simply doesn't make sense to pay into a walled garden I don't like the smell of.
+- Micro.blog did such a good job of this abstraction, but found that community really petty and insular.
+Example: deciding to take their middling-good native apps and make them into worse hybrid apps as a way to "get back" at app stores.
+I don't actually care that much about the perceived evil of walled gardens, and it simply doesn't make sense to pay into a walled garden I don't like the admins of.

 - I'm keeping an eye on [weblog.lol](https://weblog.lol) just because it's so damn cute.

-For now, my home is spread between here (for more permanent things) and [Mastodon](https://mastodon.social/@zw) (for more ephemeral things).